 The Regatta shall consist of one race each day with a start of the first class at 0955 hours, Saturday, October 6th, 2018, and at 0955 hours, Sunday, October 7th, 2018.
 Both the Start and Finish for Saturday and Sunday will be approximately 0.5 miles South East of the Dinner Key Channel.
-All courses are described in the Regatta Brochure.
+The Regatta Brochure describes all courses.
 An orange flag on the Race Committee Boat and a Red inflatable mark will designate the start and finish lines.

 For those who register, final sailing instructions, starting times, course information, Columbus Day flag, class flag, scratch sheet, and boat numbers will be included in their race packet, which can be picked up on the 5th or 6th of October.